Protecting skin against damaging rays is always in season

-Because that strategy isn't always realistic, Hoffman recommends covering up by wearing hats, sunglasses and long sleeves; avoiding sun exposure during peak hours of 10 a.m. to 2 p.m., when the sun's rays are most dangerous; and slathering on the sunscreen.
+Because that strategy isn't realistic, when you do go out, cover up by wearing hats, sunglasses and long sleeves; avoiding sun exposure during peak hours of 10 a.m. to 2 p.m., when the sun's rays are most dangerous; and slathering on the sunscreen.

-"But people don't always reap the full benefits of sunscreen and put themselves at risk because selecting sunscreen and using it appropriately can be confusing," Hoffman says.
+Unfortunately, people don't always reap the full benefits of sunscreen and put themselves at risk because selecting sunscreen and using it appropriately can be confusing.

 To help clarify some of the confusion regarding sunscreens, the FDA made some changes regarding labeling.
 Sunscreens now must pass a test to garner the "broad spectrum" label.
 Broad spectrum sunscreens are the most protective; they help to keep out both ultraviolet A (UVA) and ultraviolet B (UVB) radiation (but note, no sunscreen can shield you against all ultraviolet rays).

 Sunscreens not shown to be broad spectrum or having an SPF of at least 15 now carry warning labels, noting that spending time in the sun increases the risk of skin cancer and early aging and that the product hasn't been shown to help prevent sunburn, skin cancer or early skin aging.